sandersn/manual/Assignability.md

 And since `T===T`, `T | never ⟹ T` is true.

-Other kinds of relations are pretty obvious.
+Some algebraic relations are pretty obvious.
 For example, when a union is the target, the source is assignable when it's assignable to any element of the union: